kaashvi006/Satellite-Thermal-Fault-Detector/README.md

 # Satellite-Thermal-Fault-Detector
 This project detects thermal anomalies in real satellite telemetry data using threshold-based fault flags.
-The data is sourced from **NASA PREFIRE**, and the logic identifies possible temperature-related subsystem failures in components like batteries, command modules, and the IMU.
+The data is sourced from **NASA PREFIRE(Polar Radiant Energy in the Far InfraRed Experiment)**, and the logic identifies possible temperature-related subsystem failures in components like batteries, command modules, and the IMU.

 ---